This Eid, Lucknowites with kin in Valley facing anxious moments

+Like Mehnaaz, there are many others in Lucknow who have relatives in Kashmir and are worried about their well-being.lucknow Updated: Aug 10, 2019 23:55 IST

-LUCKNOW: For thirty-four-year-old Mehnaaz Tasavour Tantray — who hails from Kashmir and is now settled in Lucknow after her marriage — the weeks ahead of Eid used to be hectic.
-She would make several rounds of the market to buy clothes etc for her loved ones and also video chat with her elderly parents who are in the Valley.
+For thirty-four-year-old Mehnaaz Tasavour Tantray — who hails from Kashmir and is now settled in Lucknow after her marriage — the weeks ahead of Eid used to be hectic.
+She would make several rounds of the market to buy clothes and other gifts for her loved ones and also video chat with her elderly parents who are in the Valley.

 Mehnaaz further says, “Like all other Kashmiris, I too have witnessed several incidents of violence.
 I have seen anguish, hatred, bloodshed, blackouts, crackdowns, firings, schools and colleges shut for weeks together.
 But what I’m seeing now is unprecedented.”